-Our school SENCO and our teaching team have a broad range of experience when it comes to teaching children with SEND.
+Our school SENCO has completed the National Award for SEND Coordination and our teaching team have a broad range of experience when it comes to teaching children with SEND.
 We also have a huge amount of expertise in our support staff.
 Below are some of the areas in which colleagues have completed further education or training.